-However, DashClicks features a Listings Manger while Agency Analytics does not.
+However, DashClicks features a Listings Manager while Agency Analytics does not.

-On the DashClicks website it says “Control and manage all your directories from one place.” – I counted around 70 sites it supports, which is less than a 1/3rd of the citation ecosystem but they’re many of the big ones and this could be a nice feature.
+On the DashClicks website it says “Control and manage all your directories from one place.” – I counted around 70 sites it supports, which is less than a 1/3rd of the citation ecosystem but they’re many of the big ones and this could be a nice feature, especially if you deal with structured and unstructured citations a lot.
 I don’t really see a way of putting in my own listing data or making good use of this feature, however.
 Maybe it works on sign-up?
 Who knows.

 The overall function of DashThis reminds me a lot of Cyfe.
 But it is definitely more oriented towards SEOs, with integrations like Ahrefs and SEMrush which aren’t found on Cyfe.

-Surprisingly, they might have dropped the ball on the GMB integration, however…which Cyfe has.
+Surprisingly, they might have dropped the ball on the GMB integration, which Cyfe has.

 Without a GMB integration, I can’t see myself paying beyond the $10/dash Agency Analytics price for this.

-Even though Cyfe is missing some important integrations from the likes of Ahrefs, you can still hook it up to Moz (bleh)..
-But one place Cyfe shines exceptionally well is their GMB integration!
+Even though Cyfe is missing some important integrations from the likes of Ahrefs, you can still hook it up to Moz.
+But one place Cyfe shines exceptionally well is their GMB integration.